 Computing is an essential resource to support learning and teaching and has an important everyday role in children's lives.
-We therefore need to build the use of Computing/ ICT to give them skills to access life-long learning.
+We therefore need to build the use of Computing/ICT to give them skills to access life-long learning.

-Computing covers a wide range of resources including; web-based and mobile learning.
+Computing covers a wide range of resources.
 There is constant evolution of computing and technology within society.
-Currently the internet technologies children and young people are using both inside and outside of the classroom could include:
+Currently the wide range of digital technologies children and young people are using both inside and outside of the classroom could include:

 - Websites.

+- Apps.

 - Learning Platforms and Virtual Learning Environments.

 - Email and Instant Messaging.

-- Chat Rooms and Social Networking, Blogs and Wikis, Podcasting.
+- Social Networking, Blogs and Wikis, Podcasting.

-- Video Broadcasting.
+- Video Broadcasting and sharing.

-- Music Downloading.
+- Music Downloading and downloading.

-- Gaming.
+- Gaming on consoles and PC.

-- Mobile/ Smart phones with text, video and/ or web functionality.
+- Mobile/Smart phones with text, video and/or web functionality.

 - Other mobile devices with web functionality.

-Whilst exciting and beneficial much technology, particularly web-based resources, is not consistently policed.
+Whilst exciting and beneficial, much technology - particularly web-based resources - is not consistently policed.
 All need to be aware of the range of risks linked with the use of internet technologies.